openkruise/rollouts/README.md

 - Bi-weekly Community Meeting (*English*): TODO

 ## Acknowledge
-- Part of the codes of this project is powered by [KubeVela Community](https://kubevela.io).
+- The global idea is from both OpenKruise and KubeVela communities, and the basic code of rollout is inherited from the KubeVela Rollout.
-- This project will be maintained and improved by both the communities of OpenKruise and KubeVela.
+- This project is maintained by both contributors from [OpenKruise](https://openkruise.io/) and [KubeVela](https://kubevela.io).

 ## License
-Kruise rollouts is licensed under the Apache License, Version 2.0.
+Kruise Rollout is licensed under the Apache License, Version 2.0.
 See [LICENSE](./LICENSE.md) for the full license text.